AstreaTSS/PYTHIAWebsite/docs/usage/bda_investigations.md

 ---
-description: How to use investigations with PYTHIA as a user.
+description: How to use BDA investigations with PYTHIA as a user.
 ---

-# Investigations
+# BDA Investigations

 ## Introduction